rohitsoni-dev/gocommander/README.md

 A Go implementation for command-line interfaces with Node.js compatibility

+> ⚠️ **BETA SOFTWARE - NOT READY FOR PRODUCTION USE**
+>
+> This project is currently in active development and is **NOT READY FOR PRODUCTION USE**.
+>
+> - 🚧 Features are incomplete and under active development
+> - 🔄 APIs may change without notice
+> - 🐛 Expect bugs and stability issues
+> - 📋 Go DLL integration is not fully functional on Windows
+>
+> **Please do not use this in production projects.
+This is for development and testing purposes only.**

 ## Overview

 This project provides a Go implementation of the command-line interfaces that can be used both as a standalone Go library and as a Node.js addon.
 The implementation maintains 100% API compatibility with commander.js while leveraging Go's performance benefits.